Approximate k-uniform states: definition, construction and applications: Main Results

 We can make a plot on the $(\alpha,\lambda)$ coordinate system to show the behavior of random construction (note that the horizontal axis is related to $k$ and vertical axis related to $\epsilon$).
-Within this region, $\alpha n$-uniform states can be easily generated with linear uniformity, high proximity and vanishing failure probability under large $n$ limit (see FIG.~\ref{fig:high-perf-area}).
+Within this region, $(\alpha n)$-uniform states can be easily generated with linear uniformity, high proximity and vanishing failure probability under large $n$ limit, see FIG.~\ref{fig:high-perf-area}.

-To prove Theorem \ref{thm:approx-uniform-prob}, we need to provide two facts about purity function first: the average and the Lipschitz constant under Haar measure.
+To prove Theorem~\ref{thm:approx-uniform-prob}, we need to provide two facts about purity function first: the average under Haar measure and the Lipschitz constant.
 Using Levy's Lemma, we can derive the probabilistic result on one subsystem $S$ with $|S|=k$.
 Then we use de-Morgan's rule to get our final result.